PDF Version

 Parents

-- To be informed regularly of the attendance, behaviour, and academic achievement of their child in school.
+- to be informed regularly of the attendance, behaviour, and academic achievement of their child in school

 Responsibilities